Texas Prayer in Public Schools Laws

 The issue of prayer in public schools has been a hot-button issue for quite some time, pitting the Establishment Clause of the First Amendment against the freedom of expression.
 Some states have no statutory provisions for school prayer and tend to rely on federal law, which allows limited prayer as long as it doesn't alienate any one group of students.
 Texas prayer in public schools laws provides students with the "absolute right" to voluntarily pray in a way that is nondisruptive.

-See the table and links below to learn more about prayer in public school laws.
+See the table to learn more about prayer in public school laws or read more information on the subject below.
 For more information, see FindLaw's Religion at School section for related articles.

 |Applicable Code Section||Educ.
 25.901|

 |What is Allowed?||Student has absolute right to individually, voluntarily, and silently pray or meditate in a nondisruptive manner|

 The federal and state governments are prevented from endorsing or opposing any religion, or no religion at all.
 Because public schools are government entities, this means that they are not allowed to favor or oppose religion as well.
 Part of this prohibition includes forcing students to engage in a public prayer .
 The school-sanctioned prayer does not have to be aligned with any religion to be impermissible, because forcing an atheist student to pray violates his or her First Amendment rights.

 Teaching Religion vs. Religious Instruction in Private Schools